BLCM/bl3mods/Aaron0000/Balands/README.md

 Best Served Cold - Nova damage multiplied by five, added a note saying that this skill gets scaled by Mayhem Mode.

-Futility Belt - Increased damage resistance to 30%.
+Futility Belt - Increased damage resistance to 30% (displays as 23% in the skill card.)

 Refreshment - Reduced lifesteal to 1% per point.